jlink/property-based-testing-in-kotlin/docs/README.md

 When you run these tests through your IDE or Maven or Gradle, each function will be executed 1000 times.
-Each execution will be different, though, since jqwik will generate a new list for each _try_.
+Each execution will be different, though, since jqwik generates a new list for each _try_ (a single execution of the property method).
 You will see later, how succeeding and failing property runs are reported.

 To be frank, the _Reverse List_ example is notorious and also rather boring.